Distinguished Teacher Award...

 - Worcester Polytechnic Institution (1)(with Substantial Scholarship)

-Besides being Roboclub members, some of them were given the opportunity to build their leadership skills through competition team mentorship.
-Many have worked at Storming Robots as technical instructors or assistants to further exercise bilateral thinking.
+Besides being Roboclub members, some of them received the opportunity to build their leadership skills through competition team mentorship, technical instructors or assistants at Storming Robots.
+Majority have proven themselves equipped with substantial technical skills to gain competitive edge in high school and college internship. - see our students-maker engineering portfolio page

 Our Alumni Gain Competitive Edge in College!